-General Horse Rules
+Horse Rules

-- 1) The horse must be the project animal of the 4-H member.
-It may be owned, leased, or rented. - 2) The program is open to all breeds and types of horses, ponies, mules, and donkeys at least one year of age. - 3) The equine must be healthy and serviceably sound.
-All horses may be subject to inspection by a veterinarian to comply with Federal, State and United States Equestrian Federation regulations concerning soring, drugs and drug testing, and cruelty to animals.

-- 4) It is strongly suggested all horses entering the horse show grounds be vaccinated in the last 6 months with the Flu/Rhino vaccine.
-Show management reserves the rights to mandate proof of vaccination should an outbreak of the disease occur or the facility rules require proof of vaccination. - 5) No stallions are allowed. - 6) Equines must have a negative Coggins Test for EIA within 12 months of State Show.
-The most up to date Coggins must be uploaded in v2.4honline.com.
-If the Coggins expires after July 31 and before September 6, the updated copy must be emailed to Hunter Liles at huntl97@vt.edu. - a) The Coggins certificate must also be presented at the Stable Manager's Office upon arrival at the show before the horse may be assigned to a stall. - b) Bring two copies to the show - i) You will be asked to turn in one copy to the show management and have one copy for the return trip home in case you are questioned. - 7) A general health certificate will not be required except for animals shipped from out of state to show.
-Certificates must be dated within 30 days of the show. - 8) Two members may show one animal, but this animal must be their 4-H Horse Project, and may be shown only one time in each class for which it is eligible.
+- 1. Project animals may be owned, leased, or rented. - 2.
+The State 4-H Horse Show is open to all breeds and types of horses, ponies, mules, and donkeys at least one year of age, with the exception of stallions.
+No intact males (stallions) will be allowed on show grounds. - 3.
+All equines must be healthy and serviceably sound.
+All horses are subject to veterinary inspection.
+Soundness will be determined by the judges of their respective divisions, and may be removed from classes at their discretion. - a.
+Animal deemed to have a present health issue may be subject to additional inspection and removed from the grounds.
+All exhibitors should work with their own veterinarian in advance of the show for recommendations to protect their horses at the show. - 4.
+Equines must have a negative Coggins Test for EIA within 12 months of the State Horse Show.
+Coggins forms must be uploaded with the horse declaration form in 4H Online.
+If the Coggins test should expire between July 1 and the show date, the updated copy should be emailed to Hunter Liles at huntl97@vt.edu. - a.
+Bring two copies of your Coggins test to the show.
+You will be asked to turn one copy into show management at the time of check in. - 5.
+Certificates of Veterinary Inspection are only required for animals coming from out of state to show.
+These certificates must be dated within 30 days of the show. - 6.
+It is strongly suggested that horses entering the show grounds be vaccinated in the last 6 months with the Flu/Rhino vaccine.
+Show management reserves the right to mandate proof of vaccination in the event of a disease outbreak. - 7.
+Two members may show one animal, but this animal must be their declared 4-H Horse Project animal, qualified by both exhibitors, and may be shown only one time in each class for which it is eligible.
 All entry, payment, qualifying, and declaration rules apply for each exhibitor.
 No more than two 4-H members may share a horse/pony at the State Show.
-It is up to the participants to enter and register for classes and manage class conflicts. - 9) The 4-H Show will conduct a strict barn monitor system and any animal thought to present a health problem may be asked to go home.
-All exhibitors should check well in advance with own veterinarian for preventative medicine recommendations to protect their horses at the show.
-This protection will vary per veterinarian and responsibility is up to the owner.
+It is up to the participants to enter and register for classes and manage class conflicts.

-10) Research has shown that health complications such as heat stress, stress of traveling, and showing can be exacerbated at low body condition scores.
-Due to concerns for animal welfare and the objective of 4-H to educate and promote quality animal husbandry; horses, ponies and/or mules shall not be shown at the Virginia 4-H Horse Program State Show and/or Virginia 4-H State Fair Horse Show with body condition score of less than 4 based on the Henneke scale (ribs easily discernible, tops of spinous process easily discernible, tail-head prominent with hook bones easily discernible, withers accentuated and neck obviously thin).
+8. Research has shown that health complications such as heat stress, stress of traveling, and showing can be exacerbated at low body condition scores.
+Due to concerns for animal welfare and the objective of 4-H to educate and promote quality animal husbandry; horses, ponies and/or mules shall not be shown at the Virginia 4-H Horse Program State Show and/or Virginia 4-H State Fair Horse Show with a body condition score of less than 4 based on the Henneke scale (ribs easily discernible, tops of spinous process easily discernible, tail-head prominent with hook bones easily discernible, withers accentuated and neck obviously thin).
 If you have questions about the body condition score of your horse or if you are not sure your horse will pass inspection, please contact Hunter Liles at 540-231-6345.
-The Virginia 4-H Horse Program staff will assess animals in question.
+Virginia 4-H Horse Program staff and/or Official Veterinarians will assess animals in question.
 If there is a thin animal, the committee will make a final decision whether or not to disqualify the animal.